jhou2/docs.review.ninja/index.md

 Go to https://github.com/reviewninja/vagrant.review.ninja.

-This is a vagrant box/salt provisioning to get you setup for developing on ReviewNinja as quickly as possible.
+This is a vagrant box/salt provisioning to get you set up for developing on Review Ninja as quickly as possible.

 Set up the environment
 ----------------------